Ridgwaywithnoe/FESEIII-website-project/README.md

 ## 📌 Overview

-This is a collaborative class project to build a website for a local organization.
+This is a collaborative class project to build a website for Olympia Indivisible.
 We are working together using GitHub to manage code, track changes, and stay organized.

 ---